 More effective methods are to use a deterrent device, such as one that produces lights or loud noises when it detects motion.
 Avoid leaving a porch, patio, or garden light on, as these will attract insects and open a buffet for your striped adversary.

 Skunks don’t like light, especially sudden bright lights, because their eyes are adapted for hunting in low light conditions.
+However, keep in mind skunks aren’t actually nocturnal, and can get used to constant lighting.

 When simple exclusion isn’t an option, you can attempt to trap the skunk.
 Make sure it’s legal in your area before proceeding.